archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 ###3rd minute: on the Liquid templating language (336 words)

 Liquid is a Templating languages [ written in Ruby](https://github.com/Shopify/Liquid) and can be [easily extended by exporting methods from your modules to the list of "filters"](https://github.com/Shopify/Liquid/wiki/Liquid-for-Programmers).
-If you would like to stick to the Jekyll that is supported by Github Pages&trade;, you can't extend Liquid ([or Jekyll](http://jekyllrb.com/docs/plugins/)) by yourself .
+If you would like to stick to the Jekyll that is supported by GitHub Pages&trade;, you can't extend Liquid ([or Jekyll](http://jekyllrb.com/docs/plugins/)) by yourself .
 That is to say, there would be some limitation on the Liquid that you are working with, data-manipulation-wise.
 This is why if the website you want to build consists of a lot of data-manipulating, you are advices to use frameworks like [Angular](https://angularjs.org) to have a better architecture (e.g. [MVC](http://stackoverflow.com/tags/model-view-controller/info)) and it would make your life easier too.

 There are basically 3 things in Liquid: Variable, Logic Blocks and Filter.
 Variables defined in Front Matter is accessed as `page.variableName`, while in `/_config.yml` it is as `site.variableName`.
 A variable can be either a primitive (e.g. an integer), an array, or a object.
 Pretty standard.
 Variables can be printed/echoed out as string, much the same way as [Handlebar](http://handlebarsjs.com) & [mustache](http://mustache.github.io):